Copyright 2009-2014 by Mari Lynch

 There are additional copyright holders here–guest posts, photos, and art contributed by others.
 These also require written permission from their copyright holders before re-use.
 Contact Mari for further info.

-Any material used on this site that is not original or is under copyright is used under Fair Use under the Copyright Act of 1976, 17 U.S.C. § 107 or other appropriate legislation.
+Any material used on this site that is not original and is under copyright is used under Fair Use under the Copyright Act of 1976, 17 U.S.C. § 107 or other appropriate legislation.
 Should you come across any infringing material, please contact Mari so the material can be removed immediately.

 What about linking to Bicycling Monterey?